 Still, Dyson’s warranty page contains a sizable list of things they will not cover under the initial warranty.
 These include premature wear, not carrying out the recommended service steps, power surges, and many more.

 Dyson makes high-quality products, but they also charge top-tier prices.
 Few consumers will feel happy to pay for repairs shortly after purchasing a new vacuum because the Dyson warranty reps found they neglected a step on the service schedule or suffered from an unpredictable power surge.
 In short, the Dyson warranty only covers damage from errors in components or workmanship but not any external hazards.

-For comprehensive coverage, pair your Dyson vacuum with an Upsie Dyson vacuum warranty
+For comprehensive coverage, pair your Dyson vacuum with an Upsie Dyson vacuum protection plan

 .
-Upie’s warranties offer affordable protection with intuitive terms.
-For example, consider these primary reasons for purchasing an extended warranty for a Dyson vacuum:
+Upsie offers affordable protection with intuitive terms.
+For example, consider these primary reasons for purchasing a protection plan for a Dyson vacuum:

-- This robust protection plan protects against mechanical, power, or computer chip failures.
+- This robust protection plan guards against mechanical, power, or computer chip failures.

 - Protection extends to non-accidental failure of the appliance.

 - Upsie customers have access to a network of local or mail-in service centers.

 In addition, Upsie’s protection plans cost much less than the plans sold by retailers.
 The protection plan overlaps with the limited warranty from the provider and then takes over full coverage when the limited warranty expires — this ensures that your vacuum has complete protection.